 Medscape Editor's Key Points:

 This case comes from Medicine on Trial, originally published by Cooperative of American Physicians, Inc., to provide risk management lessons from litigated case histories.
-The article was originally titled "Putting an Expiration Date on Prescriptions."
-Brand-name drugs were changed to their generic names for this reprint.
+The article was originally titled "Put the Patient in the Information Loop."

 This case comes from Medicine on Trial, originally published by Cooperative of American Physicians, Inc., to provide risk management lessons from litigated case histories.

 Cite this: Gordon T. Ownby.
-Malpractice Case: When Useful Prescriptions Can Become Dangerous - Medscape - Mar 01, 2019.
+Malpractice Case: The One Key Factor Missing From Follow-up - Medscape - Oct 17, 2018.